How to use nl2protocol.

 What to check before the pipeline proceeds

-Column 2 (extracted spec) is your single most-important review point.
+The protocol-steps column is your single most-important review point — especially the extracted state right after Stage 2.
 The downstream pipeline trusts that the extraction is faithful to your instruction.
 Specifically:

 - Step count matches your instruction